-This dog breed has a fierce look, is lazy and snores a lot – not quite the “dream companion” you’d imagine.
-However, with its distinctive charm, sense of humour and lovable, slightly clumsy nature, the English Bulldog wins hearts in the twinkling of an eye.
+The English Bulldog has a fierce look, is lazy and snores a lot – not quite the “dream companion” you’d imagine.
+However, with its distinctive charm, sense of humour and lovable, slightly clumsy nature, this dog breed wins hearts in the twinkling of an eye.

-However, if you’ve already won a Bulldog’s heart and show it the way with consistent but loving training, it is easy to handle and proves well trainable despite its stubbornness.
+However, if you’ve already won an English Bulldog’s heart and show it the way with consistent but loving training, it is easy to handle and proves well trainable despite its stubbornness.
 Thanks to its docile, tranquil nature, the Bulldog is now a popular family dog that can be taken everywhere – be it for dinner in a restaurant or an overnight stay at a hotel.
 Since bulldogs love children, they can thrive in a family with kids.
-In the best case scenario, the children would already be a bit older, because this strong and heavy dog can sometimes underestimate its tremendous strength, leading to involuntary clashes when frolicking around or playing.
+Iit’s better if children are a bit older, because this strong and heavy dog can sometimes underestimate its tremendous strength.
+This can leading to involuntary clashes when frolicking around or playing.
 Nevertheless, it would never occur to a Bulldog to frolic around of its own accord, since English Bulldogs tend towards comfort.
 In contrast to Dalmatians or Border Collies, they are extremely unlikely to take the initiative and jump up in front of their owners to show they’re feeling active.
 Motivation and the art of persuasion is certainly necessary to tempt them out of their cosy bed.

 It’s probably this very contradiction that makes the Bulldog’s nature so distinctive and lovable – a fierce and determined in its expression but docile and dependable in its behaviour.
 Lazy and phlegmatic, but at the same time active and full of passion if something has caught its attention.